opendilab/DI-engine-docs/source/12_policies/diffusion.rst

 .. math::
     \mathcal{L}(\theta) = \mathbb{E}_{i, \epsilon, \tau^0}[||\epsilon - \epsilon_\theta(\tau^i, i)||^2]\nonumber
 The algorithm transforms the RL problem into a conditional sampling problem.
 It utilizes a guiding function to evaluate the value of each sample trajectory at every timestep t.
 Ultimately, the algorithm selects the best trajectory as its output.
-The best trajectory as follows:
+The best trajectory is as follows:
 .. math::
     p(\mathcal{O}_t = 1) = exp(r(s_t, a_t))